tailscreatesstuff32/FB_NESTEA/README.md

 # FB_NESTEA
 an nes emulator with audio in Freebasic!

-please note stuff needs clean up and can still be in a WIP that im adding back since its a reupload
+please note stuff needs clean up and can still be in a WIP such as some menu items are broken that im adding back since its a reupload

 only 1 player support for now